amirh0ss3in/SoME4/script.md

 As we increase the size of the system, from N equals 10, to 15, 30, and beyond, the process remains the same.
 We just sweep through all possible values of M and find the minimum.

 But for very large systems, a more elegant method emerges.
 The student took his next great leap.
 Instead of treating `M` as a discrete integer, he considered the limit where `N` is huge.
 In this regime, the ratio `q = M/N` becomes a continuous variable.
 And finding the minimum of a continuous function is a classic problem from calculus.
+As we can see, as the value of N increases, the system begins to resemble a continuous distribution of points.

 We just need to take the derivative of the Hamiltonian with respect to `q` and set it equal to zero.